 As your life changes, so should your credit cards.
 The travel credit card you used during your university gap year might not suit you after you settle into a full-time job, marry and have a family.
 A cashback credit card might be better.

-You can ask your card issuer to switch you to a more suitable credit card – or in many cases, the best deals are only available if you get a new card from a new issuer.
-If you want the cards you carry to fit your life, there are five things you need to know before you change a credit card:
+You can ask your card issuer to switch you to a more suitable credit card – however, in many cases, the best deals are only available if you get a new card from a new issuer.
+If you want the cards you carry to fit your life, here are 5 things you need to consider before you change a credit card:

 If it’s for a balance transfer, you have to be sure the credit limit on your new card is high enough for the amount you want to transfer.
 If not, “your request for a new card so you can transfer that balance isn’t going to work,” says Linda Sherry, director of national priorities for Consumer Action.